Skip to content

 Tobacco Inn - painting by Adriaen Brouwer - 1630

 Sometimes people cite verses about the sacredness of the gift of life (Acts 17:24-25 or Romans 12:1) to make the connection that substances which are toxic or shorten your life are somehow sinful, because it wastes the gift God has given you.
-This is a good example of an argument that “proves too much”: many, many things have damaging or detrimental effects on our health, such as eating fast food, consuming processed foods, and leading a sedentary lifestyle.
+This type of argument “proves too much”: many, many things have damaging or detrimental effects on our health, such as eating fast food, consuming processed foods, and leading a sedentary lifestyle.
 Are those things therefore sinful?

 Christians have always viewed addiction as sin.